ScooloV/bbpedia/docs/core_rules.md

-his bluster, Bugman is a fair coach, having a good eye for the ebb and floow of the game - the problem arises when things don't go his team's way, or he gets excessively drunk, or some combination of the two, and he staggers out onto the fieeld to take matters into his own hands..
+his bluster, Bugman is a fair coach, having a good eye for the ebb and floow of the game - the problem arises when things don't go his team's way, or he gets excessively drunk, or some combination of the two, and he staggers out onto the field to take matters into his own hands..

 BUGMAN'S XXXXXX